oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 JAGS is Just Another Gibbs Sampler.
 It is a program for analysis of Bayesian hierarchical models using Markov Chain Monte Carlo (MCMC) simulation

-**URL**
+**More Information**

 http://mcmc-jags.sourceforge.net/

 **Available Versions**::

     4.3.0-foss-2021a
-    4.3.0-foss-2020a
+    4.3.0-foss-2019b
     4.3.0-foss-2021b
-    4.3.0-foss-2019b
+    4.3.0-foss-2020a

 JasPer